 But at the turn of the 20th century, ‘dandy’ described a certain kind of well-dressed man who was also self-absorbed.
 The dandy was transgressive, gender-wise, which Willa Cather explains in her narrative.
 Transgressing gender norms provokes an uncanny response in a culture which works with a clear gender binary.
 So Paul has that against him.

-Paul’s on-the-page weakness is revolves around the huge gap between his ideal imagined life and his reality.
+Paul’s on-the-page shortcoming is revolves around the huge gap between his ideal imagined life and his reality.

 Cather begins the story speaking as a distant narrator, but here we are inside Paul’s head: